MATH-1400-WBP81

 - Consider the interval [0, 100],

-and let this interval be partitioned into 5 subintervals,
+let this interval be partitioned into 5 equally spaced subintervals,

-write down the Riemann sum for f over this tagged partition
+- Write down the right Riemann sum of f over this partition.

-your answer will involve unevaluated values of f).
+your answers will involve unevaluated values of f).

 - Suppose that